Switching to Distributel

 What methods of payment are available?

 - We offer monthly pre-authorized payments using either your credit card, debit card or your bank account.

 Are there any termination fees for cancelling?

 - No. Unless you are on a fixed term contract.

 Account Management Options

 How do I make account changes?

-- You can always call in for assistance at 1-877-810-2877 but you can also manage many elements on your account online.
+- You can always call in for assistance at 1-877-810-2877 but you can also manage many elements of your account online.
 Simply create an account here: https://ecare.distributel.ca/Profile/login?lang=en

-- You can log through the “My Account” section of our website.
+- You can log in through the Online Portal section of our website.

 How far in advance should I notify you if I’m moving?

 - The more notice the better.
-Please note that if you notify us less than 2 weeks before your move date, an appointment to connect your High Speed Internet may not be available since some of our carriers request a 10-day notice.
+Please note that if you notify us less than 2 weeks before your move date, an appointment to connect your High Speed Internet may not be available since some of our carriers request a notice of 10 business days.

-- We can transfer all other services, such as Long Distance and Digital Home Phone, to a new location within 24 hours (as long as they are not paired with Internet Services).
+We can transfer all other services, such as Long Distance, Digital Home Phone and Zazeen TV, to a new location within 24 hours (as long as they are not paired with Internet Services).